 Colleges and universities offering distance education courses or programs are required to provide current and prospective students with the contact information for filing complaints with the educational institution, with its accrediting agency, and with the state agencies that handle complaints in students’ states of residence.

 Wake Forest University undergraduate students who wish to resolve an academic grievance or complaint should first follow the university’s Student Complaint Process, as detailed on page 42 of the Combined Bulletin of The Undergraduate Schools, Graduate School of Arts and Sciences School of Divinity and School of Professional Studies.

-Students in the graduate counseling or human services programs should refer to page 321 of the Combined Bulletin of The Undergraduate Schools, Graduate School of Arts and Sciences School of Divinity and School of Professional Studies.
+Students in the graduate counseling program should refer to page 321 of the Combined Bulletin of The Undergraduate Schools, Graduate School of Arts and Sciences School of Divinity and School of Professional Studies.